 There are online paper wallet generators, which is a low tech solution of printing the private keys on pieces of paper and storing those in a safe place.
 The paper route isn’t convenient to type in when needed and is susceptible to fire risk.

 There are a few paper wallet generators online, but I can’t really recommend any of them because it was discovered that some of them were hacked in the past creating deposit accounts for the hackers.
 So be very cautious here.

+Therefore, the argument goes, borrowing allows you to free up some liquidity without incurring taxes and allows you to keep speculating on the price of Bitcoin and other cryptocurrencies.
 It’s the whole Bitcoin pizza argument; why buy 2 pizzas for 10,000 Bitcoin that later becomes worth millions of dollars?

 Is Cryptocurrency Taxed?